bhekanik/bhekanik/BK.README.md

 ## My Role

-I was previously a GIS (Geographic Information Systems) Developer at RAMM Technologies, GIS Developer at ESRI South Africa, Senior Software Developer at Sigma Digital.
-I am currently working in the Application Extensions (Apex) tribe at Anaplan working on the Anaplan DocuSign extension.
+My professional background is as a Civil And Water Engineer.
+I worked for my local Municipality as a water engineer for the first four years of my career.
+I was also previously a GIS (Geographic Information Systems) Developer at RAMM Technologies and ESRI South Africa, Senior Software Developer at Sigma Digital and Software Engineer at Anaplan.
+My current role is Senior Software Engineer working in the Commercial Services at Contentful.

 ## Me in a few words

 - I was born and raised in Bulawayo, Zimbabwe.
 Some of my family is still there but my parents live in Malawi now.
+- I lived in South Africa for four years when I moved from Zimbabwe and after that I moved to the UK where I live now.
 - My educational and professional background is in Civil and Water Engineering.
 I worked as a civil engineer for 5 years before transitioning to GIS and eventually software engineering.
 - I had been accepted for a PhD in Environmental and Chemical Engineering just before I left civil engineering.
+My research was on finding efficient ways to extract useful by products from wastewater.
+(Ask me about this if you aren't sure how to start a conversation with me)
 - All my GIS and Software engineering is self taught or more appropriately I should say [community taught](https://www.youtube.com/watch?v=kxgDfOHHadU).
 Mostly through free resources online.
-- I've spoken several times in the Gauteng tech meetup scene and at DevConf 2020 and I'm working on being more active in Dev Twitter.
+- I enjoy writing and speaking in public.
+I've spoken several times in the Johannesburg and London tech meetup scene and at DevConf 2020 and I'm working on being more active in tech spaces online.

 ## Personality Quirks